 Division 3 is at your disposal for any further questions.

-As of July 1, 2021, the pre-pandemic regulations for business trip applications will apply to business trips to destinations that are not risk areas.
+With the exception of business trips to areas of variants of concern, the regulations that applied to business trip applications prior to the pandemic are in effect.
 The entry requirements and hygiene regulations of the respective countries and areas must be observed.
 Business trips to high-risk areas and virus variant areas will generally not be approved until further notice.
 If employees have been in an area of variants of concern or a high-risk area and are returning to the Federal Republic of Germany, the entry modalities available at: https://www.einreiseanmeldung.de must be observed.

 Alternative means of communication, such as video and telephone conferences, must continue to be given priority.